fast-reflexes/BirthdayProblem-Kotlin/README.md

        *   Returning more specific error messages when a method fails
     *  Simplified conversion to log10 form in `BirthdayProblemNumberFormatter.toLog10ReprOrNone`.
     *  Corrected precision bug in `BirthdayProblemSolverChecked.birthdayProblemInv`.
+* *v.
+1.4*
+    * Added exact method for calculating `N` given `D` and `P` using a numerical approach, this means that from now on multiple solution strategies can be used for this calculation as well (earlier this calculation always used Taylor approximation).
+    * Fixed bug in method `facultyLog` for when input is 0.
+Since 0! = 1 and the return value is in log space, the correct answer is 0 and not 1.
+    * Added trivial use case for calculating `N` using `D` and `P` when `D` is 1 and `P` is neither 0 nor 1 (in this case the answer is always 2).

+* *v.
+1.4.1*
+    * Documentation, text and smaller fixes forgotten in v.
+1.4.
+    * Added tests where the project is used as a library (previous tests only used the project's command line API).